Learn how to open the built-in Keychain Access app on your Mac, manually add account passwords to it, and see them when needed.

 If you have an account set up somewhere with a username and password you want to add to your keychain, choose the Keychain that you want to add it to on the left and then do the following.

-2) Click the plus sign at the top.
+2) Click the compose button or the plus sign at the top.

-3) Complete the details for the password including item name, account name, and password.
-You’ll notice under the Keychain Item Name input box, a statement for entering the URL if the item is for a website.
+3) Complete the details for the password, including the item name, account name, and password.
+You’ll notice, under the Keychain Item Name input box, a statement for entering the URL if the item is for a website.

-The Password field will show you the strength of your password using the meter and corresponding word below.
-If you intend on changing your password to a stronger one, this information is helpful.
+The Password field will show you the strength of your password using the meter and the corresponding word below.
+If you intend to change your password to a stronger one, this information is helpful.